jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 ## Considering the Donkey

+I don't usually write long-form bike reviews, but I decided to write this one because I noticed there didn't seem to be much experiential information available on this bike from anyone outside of Rodeo Labs; lot's of "oh, I saw this at Sea Otter, and it looks neat," but not a lot of "I've had a chance to ride this bike, and here's what I think."
+I definitely can't claim to be an experienced bike-reviewer, but hopefully this will help someone else decide whether the Trail Donkey is the right bike for them.

 Earlier this year, one of my teammates got a new bike with a funny name; it was the first Trail Donkey I'd ever seen, and I was intrigued.
 I went to [the Rodeo Labs website](https://rodeo-labs.com) to find out about the bike.
 The more I read, the more I liked